tonis2/GreaseMesh/README.md

 2. `Edit > Preferences > Add-ons > Install from Disk...`
 3. Select the ZIP and enable "Grease Mesh"

-### Blender 3.6 - 4.1
-1. Copy the addon folder to your Blender addons directory
-2. Enable in `Edit > Preferences > Add-ons`

 ## Tips
 - **Solid/Mirror Mesh**: Draw closed shapes for best results.
 Toggle **Round** for smooth edges.
 - **Lathe Mesh**: Draw the right-half silhouette of your object from front view.
 The operator picks the correct revolution axis and centerline automatically.